vicharak-in/shrike_fpga/Docs/generating_your_first_bitstream.md

 ### 2. Design

-Now we will how we design the led_blink hardware that is Verilog for the design.
+Now we will how we can design a led_blink hardware.

 So as of now we are aware that we need a led that should be blinked so lets declare that in verilog.